-Or maybe your recipient has a weakness for a particular type of candy.
+Or maybe your recipient has a fondness for a specific type of candy.
 Get an old-fashioned candy jar and fill it, Mendelsohn says.
 "It's the most colorful gift in the world."

-And if you're lucky enough to come across a $2 bill or a $1 coin, still in circulation, save them and give them to the kids as a fun gift.
+And if you're lucky enough to come across a $2 bill or a $1 coin, still in circulation, save them and give them to the kids as an engaging gift.

 "Get them a couple of $2 bills and a couple of gold dollars," Mendelsohn says.
 Check with your local bank to get them.

-Sometimes the gift that's valued most is the one someone can reach for in an emergency, such as a flashlight for the glove compartment.
+Sometimes the gift that's valued most is the one someone can grab in an emergency, such as a flashlight for the glove compartment.

 Another that can come in handy?
-A gas gift card.
-The tank is nudging toward "E" and so is your wallet.
+A gasoline gift card.
+The tank is moving toward "E" and so is your wallet.
 Having an emergency gas card might not get you a full tank, but it will buy "enough to get you where you need to be," Lowell says.

 Indulge hobbies or tap into memories